Limp Bizkit: Slipknot

-Korn and Limp Bizkit shared a long-standing friendship after bassist Reginald Arvizu assisted the latter in acquiring a record deal in 1996.
+Korn and Limp Bizkit shared a long-standing friendship after their original bassist Reginald Arvizu assisted the latter in acquiring a record deal in 1996.
 The bands continued to strengthen their relationship as they often toured together frequently throughout the late 1990s.
 Slipknot at the time was an up-and-coming band and would have its self-titled debut produced by Ross Robinson (a producer who worked with all three bands).
-While on tour promoting their upcoming album during the 1999 Ozzfest tour, lead singer Corey Taylor took notice of Korn drummer David Silveria's modeling campaign for Calvin Klein in several magazines while the band was at a truck stop in Texas.
+While on tour promoting their upcoming album during the 1999 Ozzfest tour, lead singer Corey Taylor took notice of Korn's then-drummer David Silveria's modeling campaign for Calvin Klein in several magazines while the band was at a truck stop in Texas.
 Disgusted with Silveria's business decisions to expand into modeling, Taylor purchased numerous copies of the magazine issue and publicly burned copies onstage during Slipknot's live performances.
 According to Taylor, Durst and DJ Lethal were enraged by this and attacked Slipknot in various interviews in the spring of 1999.
 Taylor admits that he and multiple Slipknot members were impressed with Limp Bizkit's 1997 debut record, even citing it as an influence on their debut album, but he later claimed they lost respect for the band following the release of Significant Other in 1999, accusing the band of selling out.
 Durst would make further retaliatory comments towards Slipknot's fans in December 1999, referring to them as "fat, ugly kids".
 Slipknot singer Corey Taylor responded during a February 2000 fan interview in Sydney, Australia by claiming that the fans of Slipknot "for the most part, enjoy all kinds of music, like Limp Bizkit… maybe."
 Taylor went on to claim that insulting fans of Slipknot could also be insulting fans of Limp Bizkit.
 During an interview with VH1 in October 2000, Durst praised Slipknot's music, expressing his desire to quell the tension between both sides.
 When asked about Slipknot's music Durst told reporters: "Man this band is super phat, man; we don't even know them.
 That's their whole thing, that's their chant, that's their thing, that's cool.
 Maybe all this hate that's going around the world, that's why I said 'It's all the world has even seen lately'".
 Despite this, Taylor retorted with praise for Durst's financial ventures but attacked his artistic motives, claiming "Fred Durst is a great businessman, but he is not an artist".
 Despite the attacks between the two bands, they shared numerous UK festival dates together through 2000, including the 2000 Reading and Leeds Festivals.